andrewMacmurray/weather-project/README.md

 # weather-project
-A short interactive fable using greensock animation library + jQuery
+**A short interactive fable about a village that's lost its weather**

+Uses greensock animation library, jQuery and gets weather data from google open weather maps.

 A work in progress and suggestions are welcome